Burebista: Dacia after Burebista

-In the time following Burebista's death, and between the rule of Domitian and the rule of Tiberius, Dacian activity was minimal.
+In the time following Burebista's death, and between the rule of Tiberius and the rule of Domitian, Dacian activity was minimal.
 The Dacians were forced into a defensive state where their main activity was keeping the Romans out of Dacian territories.
 The regional factions that remained posed no substantial threat to the Roman empire, and Roman sources stop mentioning plans for Roman invasions during this time.
 Dacian power resurged during the reigns of Duras – who reigned 68–87 AD and peaked during the reign of Decebalus – who reigned from 85/87-106 AD.
 By this time the Dacian tribes had united once more, under the rule of Decebalus, and again posed a threat to Rome.

 Decebalus' reign saw nearly constant warfare between the Dacians and Roman administrations south of the Danube.
 Around 85 AD raiding resumed in Moesia, Illyria, and Macedonia, culminating in the death of the Roman Governor of Moesia, Oppius Sabinius.
 In response, Domitian launched a campaign the same year under the command of the Praetorian Prefect Cornelius Fuscus.
 Domitian ignored Decebalus' offer of peace, an error which caused the Romans to suffer a disastrous defeat, losing not only Fuscus, but his forces and the Roman standards and war machines.
 A second expedition was launched in 88 AD, this time under the command of Tettius Julianus.
 This second campaign was somewhat victorious as both sides suffered massive casualties in battle.
 However, revolts and defections forced Domitian to negotiate a hasty peace treaty with Decebalus in 89 AD.
-This peace had benefits and costs to both sides: Rome had to pay financial tributes and provide technological assistance to Dacia; in exchange, Dacia effectively became a client kingdom of Rome, acting like a bulkhead to the empire by separating Rome from other warring tribes.
+This peace had benefits and costs to both sides: Rome had to pay financial tributes and provide technological assistance to Dacia; in exchange, Dacia effectively became a client kingdom of Rome, acting as a bulkhead for the empire, separating Rome from other warring tribes.

 This peace lasted for around a decade, until Trajan became emperor in 98 AD.
 Immediately upon becoming emperor, Trajan travelled to the frontier stretching from Pannonia to Moesia, where he worked to strengthen the fortifications.
 In 101–102 AD Trajan assembled an army of up to 150,000 men to send against Decebalus' 50,000.
 The army was split into two and entered into Dacian territory at two points along the frontier.
 The columns met at Tibiscum and marched together towards Sarmizegetusa.
 At Tapae they encountered and defeated the Dacian force.
 This in turn forced Decebalus to sue for peace.
 Trajan agreed but imposed harsh terms against the Dacians.
 Decebalus failed to meet the terms of the peace, and in 105 Trajan launched a second campaign against him.
 By 106 Trajan had completed the conquest of Dacia, ending its existence as an independent kingdom.